Sonukr/react-gitbook/lectures/01-react/20_calculator_exercise.md

 - Make the calculator work with any of the 4 basic arithmetic operations (+, -, *, /).
 How will this change your state, and your JSX?

 The solution is [here](https://git.generalassemb.ly/education-product/module-fe-framework-react/tree/master/exercise-solutions/calculator).

-### Licensing
-All content is licensed under a CC­BY­NC­SA 4.0 license.
-All software code is licensed under GNU GPLv3.
-For commercial use or alternative licensing, please contact legal@ga.co.